Ngqentsu/alx-system_engineering-devops/0x00-shell_basics/README.md

-printing the absolute path name of the current working directory
+Creating scripts for shell basic commands such as printing directory path name, displaying directory contents, creating and deleting files and directories, creating symbolic links and copying HTML files